clj-commons/citrus/README.md

 Usually controllers are initialized with a predefined initial state value by dispatching `:init` event.

-*NOTE*: the `:init` event pattern isn't enforced at all in _Scrum_, but we consider it is a good idea for 2 reasons:
+*NOTE*: the `:init` event pattern isn't enforced at all in _Citrus_, but we consider it is a good idea for 2 reasons:
 - it separates setup of the reconciler from initialization phase, because initialization could happen in several ways (hardcoded, read from global JSON/Transit data rendered into HTML from the server, user event, etc.)
-- allows setting a global watcher on the atom for ad-hoc stuff outside of the normal _Scrum_ cycle for maximum flexibility
+- allows setting a global watcher on the atom for ad-hoc stuff outside of the normal _Citrus_ cycle for maximum flexibility

 #### :effect-handlers
 The value at the `:effect-handlers` key is a hash map of side effect handlers.
 Handler function asynchronously performs impure computations such as state change, HTTP request, etc. The only built-in effects handler is `:state`, everything else should be implemented and provided by user.